Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids

-As a baseline, we argue that if only the informational content of aids, having seen both aids should, participants will produce the same distribution of estimates, regardless of the order in which the aids were seen.
+As a baseline, we argue that if only the informational content of the aids matter, participants will produce the same distribution of estimates, regardless of the order in which the aids were seen.
 We do not observe this.
-Figure \ref{fig:gummy-mm-one-by-three} shows the mean-centered kernel density estimations (KDEs) of the distribution of estimates for six subgroups that received exposures to two different aids.
+Figure \ref{fig:gummy-mm-one-by-three} shows the mean-centered kernel density estimations (KDEs) of the distribution of estimates for the six subgroups that received exposures to two different aids.
 These subgroups are grouped into panels of the same two exposures, but in different orders.
-For example, the left panel contains the KDEs for the two treatment groups that saw both the scale and equation aids but in different orders.
+For example, the left panel contains the KDEs for the two treatment groups that viewed both the scale and equation aids but in different orders.
 The two distributions for the scale aid are nearly indistinguishable despite the fact that one group had used the equation aid previously.
 This suggests that participants are not transferring information from the use of the equation aid to the use of the scale aid later and the information and frames carried by the scale aid alone drive the estimates.
-(Participants did not learn the outcome of the first task until the following day to avoid the possibility of the true criterion value being shared on online forums; it is likely that such feedback would alter subsequent decisions, but that adds additional information.)
+(Participants did not learn the outcome of the first task until the following day to avoid the possibility of the true value being shared on online forums.
+Also such feedback could alter subsequent decisions by adding additional information, thereby undermining experimenter control over the treatment conditions.)
 Contrast that with the distributions for the equation aid in that same panel; having first seen the scale shifts the estimates to the left relative to those who first used the equation aids.